Shiro8223/Matillion/TECH_TEST_SUMMARY_SHAUN.md

 - Endpoint /api/analysis/{id}/stats returns full analytics payload
 - Analyzer now provides intelligent, production-grade insight per column

-# Part 3.2 — HTML & PDF Visualizer
+# Part 3.2 - HTML & PDF Visualizer

 ## Summary

-> “In Part 3.2, I implemented a complete HTML + PDF visualization layer on top of our data-profiling backend.
+> In Part 3.2, I implemented a complete HTML + PDF visualization layer on top of our data-profiling backend.
 > The system dynamically generates a dataset report using existing analysis results, then exports it as both web and PDF formats.
-> It demonstrates clean routing, server-side rendering, and full-stack polish turning raw analytics into a clear, shareable insight report.”
+> It demonstrates clean routing, server-side rendering, and full-stack polish turning raw analytics into a clear, shareable insight report.

 ---